-- 4. In the Select a Product to Install screen, select the product that you want to install: Oracle Database 11g, Oracle Client, or Oracle Clusterware and click Next. - 5.
-In the Select Installation Type screen, select the type of installation that you want: Instant Client, Administrator, Runtime, or Custom and click Next.
+- In the Select a Product to Install screen, select Oracle Client and click Next. - In the Select Installation Type screen, select the type of installation that you want: Instant Client, Administrator, Runtime, or Custom and click Next.

 See Also: "Oracle Client Installation Types" for more information on these installation types.